Devang-sharma609/docker-practice/README.md

 | `docker exec -it <container_id> bash` | Enter into a running container |
 | `docker logs <container_id>` | Check container logs |
 | `docker-compose up` | Run multi-container app from docker-compose.yml |

+#### Docker Layers and Caching
+Each instruction in Dockerfile (FROM, RUN, COPY, etc.) creates a layer, cached and referred by a SHA256 hash.
+If something doesn’t change, Docker reuses that layer — super efficient.

 ### Dockerfile